zfsonlinux/zfs-auto-snapshot/README.zfs-auto-snapshot.txt

 INSTALLATION

-To install, as root, pkgadd TIMFauto-snapshot.
+To install, as root, pkgadd SUNWzfs-auto-snapshot.
 This package now contains several canned SMF instances.
 These are:

 online          1:17:43 svc:/system/filesystem/zfs/auto-snapshot:hourly